xrdocs/8000/_tutorials/cisco-8000-800g-performance-demo.md

 # Conclusion

 800G is real and Cisco 8000 is ready.
 Beware of confusion with 800GbE.
 Remember it's a whole ecosystem which is needed to have mass adoption.
 History repeats, as 400GbE few years back.

+# Acknowledgement

+I'd like to thank Saurabh Maheshwari for the support provided during this demo.